Connect with us

 Is there such a thing as “being” a morning person?

-Think back to when you were a child and you had to get up for school in the morning.
+Remember when you were a child and had to get up for school in the morning?

-We had a morning routine enforced on us by our parents: wake up, get dressed, catch the bus (or walk) to school.
+Our parents enforced our morning routine: wake up, get dressed, catch the bus (or walk) to school.

-But as we got older, or go into university or college, we start to lose these habits that motivated us in those early years.
+But as we got older or go to university or college, we start to lose these habits that motivated us in those early years.

 Some days we’d have a late class, so I’d sleep in.

-Having a morning routine that fits you and your schedule is key to starting your day.
+Having a morning routine that fits you and your schedule is essential.

-Over the years, I’ve had thoughts of “I’ll get up and try this in the morning” or “I’ll workout or read this”.
+Over the years, I’ve thought of “I’ll get up and try this in the morning” or “I’ll workout or read this.”

 But when I wake up, I don’t do it.